plural-activism/plural-pride-walk/slides.md

 <!--
 What are things I wanna highlight after seven prides?

 For one.
-They are fun if ya let them.
+They are fun if ya& let them.
 It is totally acceptable to party on a Pride, there will be always a crowd available for it and I think its one of the safest and accesiable spaces to try to dance.

 Then.
 Noone was hostile about me bringing a Plural Flag to the pride.
 At worst they didn't care, but most actually wanted to know more.
 The "worst" reaction I got after someone reading the flyer was "Isn't that hard" - yea sometimes, I guess.
 Quite a few dropped "Isn't that DID" or "Hey, thats the thing in Moonknight" - I understand that peeps need to make connection from what they know, and its sure not the worst reaction - but I think I gonna have to create more representation for our endogenic friends this year.

 A pride absolutely not the best place to teach them about the intricacies bout the Plural Life - and the overstimmulation made it very hard to pull out anything coherent to me - but its still a place where peeps can learn somethin new - me included.

 What it is a good place for is to create contacts into the local alternative scene though.
-They are often very tightly knitted together - so if ya new to a city and ya want to learn bout the interesting peeps n places, go to a Pride.
+They are often very tightly knitted together - so if ya& new to a city and ya& want to learn bout the interesting peeps n places, go to a Pride.

 When it comes how to prepare for a pride, or prepare *a* pride - thats what is part 3 goin to be about.
  -->